-As discussed in our annual report on Form 10-K for the year ended December 31, 2021, we believe that our policies related to revenue recognition, the allowance for credit losses, stock valuation and self-insurance accruals are our "critical accounting policies and estimates"--those most important to the financial presentations and those that require the most difficult, subjective or complex judgments.
+As discussed in our 2022 Annual Report, we believe that our policies related to revenue recognition, the allowance for credit losses, stock valuation and self-insurance accruals are our "critical accounting policies and estimates"--those most important to the financial presentations and those that require the most difficult, subjective or complex judgments.

 On an ongoing basis, we evaluate our estimates and assumptions, including those related to accounts receivable, specifically those receivables under contractual arrangements primarily with Utility customers; allowance for credit losses; and self-insurance accruals.
 We base our estimates on historical experience and on various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results could differ from these estimates.
+Our critical accounting policies have not changed materially from those discussed in our 2022 Annual Report.